Multi-Asset Bubbles Equilibrium Price Dynamics

 In the same way, the prevailing ask price at time $t$, $p_t^a$, is the solution of

 where $B_t$ is the demand provided by the market, which is equal to $\pi_t N$.

 On average an agent places an order equal to so that, on average,

-\begin{de} The market-clearing price at \textit{equilibrium}, $\overline{p}_t $, is defined as the price for which $p_t^b=p_t^a$, i.e., when the supply $A_t$ clear the demand $B_t$. \end{de}
+\begin{de}[Equilibrium price] The market-clearing price at \textit{equilibrium}, $\overline{p}_t $, is defined as the price for which $p_t^b=p_t^a$, i.e., when the supply $A_t$ clear the demand $B_t$. \end{de}

 \begin{os} The equilibrium price will be defined as the price such that bid and ask prices are equal.
-This notion is different from the standard concept of asset price equilibrium, which is that the asset price equals the present value of current and future payments.
+This notion is different from the standard concept of asset price equilibrium.
 Perhaps, it would be better to replace the adjective equilibrium and use stationary price instead.
 However, the notion of stationary price might generate confusion in a price bubble dynamics framework.
 Therefore, we will continue to use the adjective of equilibrium, bearing in mind the conceptual difference with the standard notion of equilibrium. \end{os}

 Thus, as argued in Remark \ref{avg_eq_price_os}, we may analyse the average behaviour of agents.
-So, in the following analysis, for all agents, we consider the average bid/ask quote, i.e., we assume: \begin{as} For each agent, we consider the average quote $q_t=\overline{q}_t$ for all $t.$ \end{as}
+So, in the following analysis, for all agents, we consider the average bid/ask quote, i.e., we assume: \begin{as} Each agent submits the average quote $q_t=\overline{q}_t$ for all $t.$ \end{as}

 Essentially, we are examing the average submitted quotes for every agent, obtained by averaging across different market sessions according to the definition of agent's behaviour of \cite{duffy2006asset}.
 Specifically, traders can and will post different quotes for every market session, which can subsequently be aggregated to obtain the average quote $\overline{q}_t$.